Cour-de-cassation/label/packages/courDeCassation/README.md

 To import _count_ new documents in the LABEL database:

-- connect to Wallix and open a Cygwin term
+- Connect to Wallix and open a Cygwin term
-- preprod: `pp label script importNewDocumentsFromSder.js --count=[count]`
-- prod: `prod label script importNewDocumentsFromSder.js --count=[count]`
+- `prod label script importNewDocumentsFromSder --count=1000 --threshold=1000`

-To annotate all the documents that have not been annotated by the NLP engine yet in the database, run the following :

-- `pp label script annotateDocumentsWithoutAnnotationsWithNlp.js` (resp `prod label script ...`)
+- `prod label script annotateDocumentsWithoutAnnotationsWithNlp`

 ## A jurinet decision should have been released in open data, but we cannot find it anywhere via the Judifiltre search engine

-- ask for the _jurinet ID_.
+- Ask for the _jurinet ID_.
 If you're only provided with a _numéro de registre_, you won't be able to find it in the database.
-- search for it in the _SDER_ database, _rawJurinet_ table
+- Search for it in the _SDER_ database, _rawJurinet_ table
   - connect to `dbsder-pp` (preprod, resp `dbsder`: prod) via ssh and connect to the Mongo db
   - `use SDER`
   - `db.rawJurinet.find({_id: ID_JURINET})`